 Oil and gas drilling is big business in Texas – and Tarrant County is no exception.
 There are currently 6515 active oil and gas wells in Tarrant County, most of which can be found right here in Fort Worth.

 The Texas Railroad Commission accounted for over 165,000 producing oil wells in Texas and 86,000 gas wells.
 Midland is, by far, the county that produces the most crude oil in Texas and the second-highest total gas-producing county, coming in behind Reeves County.

 Unfortunately, more wells mean more on-site accidents.
 Oil and gas workers are exposed to inherently hazardous work environments, including long hours, dangerous machinery, and hazardous chemicals.
 Oftentimes, oil and gas companies are more concerned about profits than workers’ safety, leaving employees or their families in devastating predicaments after a serious accident or death.

-If you have been injured or a loved one was killed while working on an oil or gas site in North Texas, it is important to seek help from an experienced, knowledgeable Fort Worth oil and gas injury lawyer as soon as possible.
+If you have been injured or a loved one was killed while working on an oil or gas site in North Texas, it is important to seek help from an experienced, knowledgeable Fort Worth oil injury lawyer as soon as possible.
 At Varghese Summersett Injury Law Group, we will thoroughly investigate the accident, determine everyone who is responsible, and fight to get you the maximum compensation possible.